ASPENS ON LAST DOLLAR RD

 Special Nuances of Shot

-The reason I like this location is that it is an Aspen grove that is going downhill, avoiding tree trunks and ground (to fill the lens with nothing but Aspen leaves).
+The reason I like this location is it is an Aspen grove that is going downhill, avoiding tree trunks and ground (to fill the lens with nothing but Aspen leaves).
 That being said, this shot is all about timing.
 Each year is different as to when the Aspens turn and the saturation of the colors.
 You may have to make this trip more than once to catch the Aspens in peak color.

 Special Equipment Needed